This post was originally written in 2013.

 It’s been five years since I last spoke to you and that was quite a spectator event.
 The night of my brother’s going away party to the Middle East and war.
-Your sister decided to take it upon herself to confront me in front of several people about how awful I had been to you for the last year.
-I can only imagine (wait, I don’t have to imagine because I’ve heard) what you said about me to others.
+Your sister decided to take it upon herself to confront me in front of several people about how awful I had been to you the previous year.
+I can only imagine (wait, I don’t have to imagine because I’d heard) what you said about me to others.
 The lies you spread about me.
 All because you were angry.
 Since when does anger allow you to slander another person?
 Oh, I forgot, you’ve always had anger issues and I was chosen at a fairly early age to be the recipient of all that anger.
 Lucky me.
 And, lest I forget, it was everyone else’s fault that you were angry so you were justified.
 You couldn’t help it, everyone else made you do it.
 But, you don’t remember any of that.
 Now, after five years, you admit you had anger issues when I was growing up and you recently apologized for being angry.
 I appreciate the admission and the apology, but it’s not quite that simple.

 I do feel sorry for you.
 I do understand that yours was not an easy life, whether you can bring yourself to admit it or not.
 We both seem to suffer from memory loss.
 You struggle to remember the bad times of your growing up and I struggle to remember the good times in my growing up.
 It’s like if you admit that there were deep, dark, ugly secrets you will somehow defame your family line.
 Can’t you see that by denying and avoiding it, you caused deep, dark, ugly hurts in your own family?
 We have two chances to get our family relationships right.
 First, our relationship with our parents.
 Next, with our relationships with our kids.
 You couldn’t break the cycle and I paid the price.